 Yes, you can have most vaccinations including the flu vaccine whilst taking ruxolitinib.
-Some vaccinations are live vaccines and these should not be taken with ruxolitinib.
-It is important you tell the person giving you the vaccine that you are taking ruxolitinib so they can verify it is safe for you to be vaccinated.
+Some vaccinations are live vaccines e.g shingles vaccine and these should not be taken with ruxolitinib.
+It is important and we recommend you tell the person giving you the vaccine that you are taking ruxolitinib and we would recommend consulting with your local haematology team.